George Hampson

 Sir George Francis Hampson, 10th Baronet (14 January 1860 – 15 October 1936) was an English entomologist.

 Hampson studied at Charterhouse School and Exeter College, Oxford.
 He travelled to India to become a tea-planter in the Nilgiri Hills of the Madras presidency (now Tamil Nadu), where he became interested in moths and butterflies.
 When he returned to England, he became a voluntary worker at the Natural History Museum, where he wrote The Lepidoptera of the Nilgiri District (1891) and The Lepidoptera Heterocera of Ceylon (1893) as parts 8 and 9 of Illustrations of Typical Specimens of Lepidoptera Heterocera of the British Museum.
 He then commenced work on The Fauna of British India, Including Ceylon and Burma: Moths (four volumes, 1892–1896).

-Albert C. L. G. Günther offered him a position as an assistant at the museum in March 1895, and, after succeeding to his baronetcy in 1896, he was promoted to the acting assistant keeper in 1901.
+In March 1895, Albert Günther offered Hampson a position as an assistant at the museum, and after succeeding to his baronetcy in 1896, he was promoted to the acting assistant keeper in 1901.
 He then worked on a Catalogue of the Lepidoptera Phalaenae in the British Museum (15 volumes, 1898–1920).

 Orthogrammica, a genus of moths of the family Erebidae, was erected by Hampson in 1926.

-He married Minnie Frances Clark-Kennedy on 1 June 1893 and had three children.
+Hampson married Minnie Frances Clark-Kennedy on 1 June 1893 and had three children.